CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

     <div class="image-div">
         <img src="20250222_134739.webp" alt="">
     </div>
-    <div class="caption">sporting both wood handles and the chimney finder</div>
+    <div class="caption">sporting a custom wood handle and the chimney finder</div>
-    <div class="caption">again, absolutely dwarfing an M2</div>
+    <div class="caption">god this camera is huge</div>
 </div>

-This is probably the most iconic configuration of the camera, with the metered prism, the 105mm f/2.4 lens with the classic square hood, and the wooden grip.

-I don't honestly use it all that often like this, instead preferring the configuration below, with the chimney finder, the wonderful 45mm f/4.0, and a custom burl wood grip.
+Although the famous 105mm f/2.4 with the wooden pistol grip is the most iconic load out for this camera, I actually typically wear it with a chimney finder, the wonderful 45mm f/4.0, and a custom burl wood grip.

 <div class="grid-container grid-2x2">
     <div class="image-div">